-In July, I was fortune to attend the International Computer Vision Summer School (ICVSS) in Sicily.
+In July, I was fortunate to attend the International Computer Vision Summer School (ICVSS) in Sicily.
 This year’s theme was entitled “From Representation to Action and Interaction”, with the keynote speakers from a range highly rated academic and industrial institutions.

 Given the recent explosion in the use of Machine Learning (ML), especially Deep Learning, unsurprisingly the vast majority of material focused upon the application of these techniques to a wide range of computer vision problems.
 The perceived wisdom was that the traditional tasks of object detection, recognition and segmentation are now solved for unambiguous scenarios, such as uncluttered environments.
 As a result, focus has now shifted to developing approaches enabling computers to gain an understanding of objects in the world, with the aim of being able to connect computer vision to language and action.